Codivores/blog-tech/ckr4ykv2p01cnsls1dtaf9p01.md

 ### Middleware set up

-In order to have Inertia intercept the application requests and do its magic (shared data, assets versioning), we need to add a middleware.
+To have Inertia intercept the application requests and do its magic (shared data, assets versioning), we need to add a middleware.

-This can be done executing an artisan command which will publish the `HandleInertiaRequests` middleware in our middleware folder `/app/HTTP/Middleware`.
+This can be done by executing an artisan command which will publish the `HandleInertiaRequests` middleware in our middleware folder `/app/HTTP/Middleware`.

 ```plaintext
 php artisan inertia:middleware